Table of Contents

 - MySQL, Postgres, MSSQL

-The Worldmap plugin allows using the above databases as input sources where queries return table-formatted data in the form of rows and columns.
-The data points must provide additional locational data using a single geohash column or two columns of latitude and longitude values.
+The Worldmap plugin allows using the above databases as input sources, where queries return table-formatted data in rows and columns.
+The data points must provide additional locational data using a single geohash column or two latitude and longitude value columns.

 For both formats, the field requirements are similar: